zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Obtain new token by performing an authentication request.
+  Obtain a new token by performing an authentication request.

 ### ZWEAT103E